eternalgooner/kafka-streams/README.md

 ## Kafka Stream Concepts
 - Topology
   - Each Stream has a Topology
-  - A Topology describes what you want to do with the stream e.g. group, aggregate, filter, etc.
+  - A Topology describes what you want to do with the stream e.g. group, aggregate, filter, count etc.
 - Changelog
   - Under the hood, Kafka aggregates the stream and stores it in a changelog (another topic)
 - State Store
-  - A State Store (local or global) can be used to externalise the values of the changelog
+  - A State Store (local or global) can be used to store the state of a stream
+  - it can also be used to query the present state of the store
+- Stream Processor
+  - The processor has its own API and can be used in the Streams API
+  - In this app, the processor is used as the last step in the topology and processes the stream records